jiayihoffman/jiayihoffman.github.io/_posts/2025-07-14-Stock-Analyzer-AI-Agent.md

 #### Tesla (TSLA)

-The Stock Analyzer app suggested that I modestly trim Tesla stock the day before Nvidia, the biggest AI company, reports earnings since the TSLA chart shows uncertainty and lack of conviction in breaking through the resistance.
+On Aug 27, the Stock Analyzer app recommended that I modestly trim my Tesla stock position at $352 since the TSLA chart indicates uncertainty and lack of conviction in breaking through the resistance.

-This proved to be a very helpful tip.
-The Tesla stock slid more than 20 dollars in the next two trading days.
+This turned out to be a very helpful tip.
+The Tesla stock dropped more than $20 over the next two trading days.

 <a href="/assets/ai_agent/tsla_stock_chart.png" target="_blank">
   <img src="/assets/ai_agent/tsla_stock_chart.png" />